-Aditya-L1: India set to launch its first mission to Sun
+Aditya-L1: India launches its first mission to Sun

-India is set to launch its first observation mission to the Sun, just days after the country made history by becoming the first to land near the Moon's south pole.
+India has launched its first observation mission to the Sun, just days after the country made history by becoming the first to land near the Moon's south pole.

-India's space agency says it will take four months to travel the distance.
+India's space agency says it will take four months to travel that far.

 India's first space-based mission to study the solar system's biggest object is named after Surya - the Hindu god of Sun who is also known as Aditya.

-And L1 stands for Lagrange point 1 - the exact place between Sun and Earth where the Indian spacecraft will be placed.
+And L1 stands for Lagrange point 1 - the exact place between Sun and Earth where the Indian spacecraft is heading.

 According to the European Space Agency, a Lagrange point is a spot where the gravitational forces of two large objects - such as the Sun and the Earth - cancel each other out, allowing a spacecraft to "hover".